-All proposals will receive an initial read from at least two judges, and if advanced will receive up to two additional independent readings.
+All proposals will receive an initial read, and if advanced will receive up to four additional independent readings.

-We strive to send decisions within three weeks of your submission.
+We strive to send decisions within four months of your submission.
+However, this timeline may extend based on the volume of submissions, as we want to give every proposal due consideration.
 Judges may request additional information via email before deciding.